selwynpolit/d9book/book/caching.md

     class: Drupal\Core\Cache\NullBackendFactory
 ```

-## How to specify the cache backend
+## How to specify the cache backend for Memcache, Redir or APCu

 This is relevant for using [Memcache](https://www.drupal.org/project/memcache), [Redis](https://www.drupal.org/project/redis) and also [APCu](https://www.php.net/manual/en/book.apcu.php).
 By default, Drupal caches information in the database.
-Tables includes cache_default, cache_render, cache_page, cache_config etc.  By using the configuration below, Drupal can instead store this info in memory to increase performance.
+Tables includes `cache_default`, `cache_render`, `cache_page`, `cache_config` etc.  By using the configuration below, Drupal can instead store this info in memory to increase performance.

-**Summary**

-Drupal will no longer automatically use the custom global cache backend specified in `$settings['cache']['default']` in settings.php on certain specific cache bins that define their own default_backend in their service definition.
-In order to override the default backend, a line must be added explicitly to settings.php for each specific bin that provides a default_backend.
+Drupal will no longer automatically use the custom global cache backend specified in `$settings['cache']['default']` in `settings.php` on certain specific cache bins that define their own `default_backend` in their service definition.
+In order to override the default backend, a line must be added explicitly to `settings.php` for each specific bin that provides a `default_backend`.
 This change has no effect for users that do not use a custom cache backend configuration like Redis or Memcache, and makes it possible to remove workarounds that were previously necessary to keep using the default fast chained backend for some cache bins defined in Drupal core.

 **Detailed description with examples**

-In modern Drupal there are several ways to specify which cache backend is used for a certain cache bin (e.g. the discovery cache bin or the render cache bin).
+In modern Drupal there are several ways to specify which cache backend is used for a certain cache bin (e.g. the `discovery` cache bin or the `render` cache bin).

-In Drupal, cache bins are defined as services and are tagged with name: cache.bin.
+In Drupal, cache bins are defined as services and are tagged with name: `cache.bin`.
 Additionally, some cache bins specify a `default_backend` service within the tags.
 For example, the discovery cache bin from Drupal core defines a fast chained default backend:

 ```yml
   cache.discovery: